flsci/gbds-lm5-setup/README.md

 This repository contains instructions & supporting documents for `GBDS staff` to update their Linux user accounts to Landmark DSG 10ep4 and start using the new software.

-Please skim this README file, and read through the `Part-1` and `Part-2` instructions before starting the update process.
+Please skim this README file, and read through the `Guide-1` instructions before starting the update process.

 ### Introduction